-The Master's Programme in Toxicology was one of the first toxicology programmes in the world.
+The Master's Programme in Toxicology was one of the first toxicology programmes in the world when it started in 1976.
 The programme is unique in its two-year cohesive focus on toxicology and human health.
-The ToxMaster programme covers principles and applications in toxicology for a broad range of chemicals - pharmaceuticals, pesticides, environmental contaminants, occupational exposures etc. The programme utilises its close connection to high-quality research and risk assessment work at the Institute of Environmental Medicine (IMM) - the main centre for education and training in toxicology and health risk assessment in Sweden.
+The ToxMaster programme covers principles and applications in toxicology for a broad range of chemicals - pharmaceuticals, pesticides, cosmetics, environmental contaminants, occupational exposures etc. The programme utilises its close connection to high-quality research and risk assessment work at the Institute of Environmental Medicine (IMM) - the main centre for education and training in toxicology and health risk assessment in Sweden.
 The programme also collaborates with pharmaceutical and chemical industries, national authorities such as the Swedish Chemicals Agency, the Swedish Food Agency, Swetox and the Swedish Poison Information Centre, as well as with KI doctoral courses, researchers at other departments both within and outside KI.
-Since 2004 the ToxMaster programme regularly visits the European Commission Joint Research Centre on alternative approaches to animal testing.
-Courses and full description
+Since 2004 the ToxMaster programme regularly visits the European Commission Joint Research Centre and especially their laboratory for alternatives to animal testing (EURL-ECVAM).

 The programme provides a solid foundation for a career in toxicology as either a doctoral researcher or a risk/safety assessor in the public or private sector in Sweden or abroad.
 Previous students/alumni are employed at: